Kai Bird

-Kai Bird (born September 2, 1951) is an American author and columnist, best known for his works on the atomic bombings of Hiroshima and Nagasaki, United States-Middle East political relations and his biographies of political figures.
+Kai Bird (born September 2, 1951) is an American author and columnist, best known for his works on the atomic bombings of Hiroshima and Nagasaki, United States-Middle East political relations, and his biographies of political figures.
 He won a Pulitzer Prize for American Prometheus: The Triumph and Tragedy of J. Robert Oppenheimer.

 Biography

 Bird was born in 1951 in Eugene, Oregon.
 His father was a U.S. Foreign Service officer, and Bird spent his childhood in Jerusalem, Beirut, Dhahran, Cairo, and Mumbai.
-His father named him after Kai-Yu Hsu, a refugee from Communist China he met at the University of Oregon.
-Kai means "mustard" in Chinese.
+His father named him after Kai-Yu Hsu, a refugee from China he met at the University of Oregon.

 Bird finished high school in 1969 at Kodaikanal International School in Tamil Nadu, South India.
-He received his B.A. from Carleton College in 1973 and an M.S. in journalism from Northwestern University in 1975.
-Bird now lives in New York City with his wife, Susan Goldmark, a retired country director of the World Bank, and their son, Joshua.
+He received his B.A. in history from Carleton College in 1973 and an M.S. in journalism from Northwestern University in 1975.
+Bird now lives in New York City with his wife, Susan Goldmark, a retired country director of the World Bank.
+They have a son, Joshua.

 In January 2017, Bird was appointed Executive Director and Distinguished Lecturer at CUNY Graduate Center's Leon Levy Center for Biography in New York City.

 Literary career

-After graduation from Carleton, Bird received a Thomas J. Watson Fellowship, which enables students to do a year of independent study outside the United States.
+After graduating from Carleton, Bird received a Thomas J. Watson Fellowship, which enables students to do a year of independent study outside the United States.
 He used the fellowship to do a photojournalism project in Yemen.
 Two years later, his wife Goldmark was also awarded a Watson Fellowship, and the two of them spent 15 months as freelance journalists traveling through Bangladesh, India, and Pakistan.
-"We filed weekly stories with papers like the Christian Science Monitor and Hong Kong’s Far Eastern Economic Review," Bird says.
+"We filed weekly stories with papers like the Christian Science Monitor and Hong Kong's Far Eastern Economic Review," Bird said.
 "We hardly made any money, but we enjoyed what we were doing."
-Bird was an associate editor of The Nation magazine from 1978 to 1982 and then a Nation columnist.
+Bird was an associate editor of The Nation magazine from 1978 to 1982 and then a columnist for the magazine.